opiter09/RPG-Maker-GB-Message-Editor/README.md

 # RPG-Maker-GB-Message-Editor
 This small code allows you to edit existing messages in the fan-translation of the game RPG Tsukuru GB with an actual keyboard.
-Although it is a smaller ROM (and thus contains less assets) than its sequel, this game's fan translation is far more complete, and so that is why I have chosen to target it.
+Although it is a smaller ROM (and thus contains less assets) than its sequel, this game's fan translation is far more complete, so that is why I have chosen to target it.

 As far as operating the code, there are more than a few quirks:
 - Instead of making you choose a save file, the program automatically selects the first .sav file in its folder of exactly 32,768 bytes.
 So try not to have more than